Fitbit Charge 3 review: great fitness, just enough watch

 The Fitbit Charge 3 is probably Fitbit's best pure fitness tracker band, provided you're fine living in Fitbit's universe.
 Which, really, is a pretty good place to be for social fitness, checking daily habits, and adding activity challenges.

-The Apple Watch Series 4 is a great watch, but still feels more like a piece of the iPhone ($1,177 at Amazon Marketplace) that detached and started living as a satellite on my wrist.
+The Apple Watch Series 4 is a great watch, but still feels more like a piece of the iPhone that detached and started living as a satellite on my wrist.
 It's fine with fitness, but not as fine-tuned at times as what the Fitbit delivers.
 And it's far more expensive.

 The Charge 3's price is reasonable ($150), and its feature set is nearly complete.
 It gives you heart rate, sleep tracking, 50 meter swim water resistance, a larger display with phone notifications, plus weather, timer and stopwatch apps and optional NFC payments in a special edition.
 It also lasts about seven days on a charge.
 I still think the Fitbit Versa, Fitbit's more watch-like fitness tracker, is a better bet for its fun watch faces and music capabilities plus its extra-customizable physical buttons, and it's being offered on sale this holiday at nearly the same price.